sanketana/GenAI-Foudations/Week06_RAG_1/homework.md

 3. Test with realistic user queries
 4. Measure and optimize each component separately
 5. Design evaluation metrics that matter for your use case
 6. Document challenges and learnings throughout

-## Submission Guidelines
-- Submit via GitHub repository with clear README
-- Include live demo video (3-5 minutes)
-- Provide access to deployed application (optional)
-- Submit evaluation report as PDF
-- Include reflection on learning process